 If you want to run a giveaway that’s specific to a single post, tag-a-friend giveaways are the way to go.
 Rather than rely on hashtags or curating UGC, the only requirement for entry is to, well, tag a friend.
 Short, sweet and to the point, these types of giveaways are ideal for those looking to provide a quick freebie to the followers without too much legwork involved.

 Here’s an example from Sincerely Jules, promoting a giveaway on behalf of CLUSE:

 3. Follow-to-Win Giveaways

 Not unlike tag-a-friend giveaways, follow-to-win entries don’t require much work on behalf of your followers, either.
 That said, they are a simple way to encourage new followers and discussion in the comments section of any given post.
 Check out this giveaway from LoveStoriesTV which asks for follows and tagging simultaneously win up to five prizes:

-As a side note, multiple prizes obviously means more chances to win.
+As a side note, multiple prizes obviously mean more chances to win.
 This spells good news for your followers who might otherwise think that they don’t stand a chance, especially if you’re managing a crowded feed.
 Granted you can keep up with the action, don’t be afraid to be generous.

 4. Enter-to-Win Giveaways